unicode-org/cldr/docs/ldml/tr35-personNames.md

 ### 6.5 <a name="6-5-choose-a-namepattern" href="#6-5-choose-a-namepattern">Choose a namePattern</a>

-To format a name, the fields in a namePattern are replaced with the actual PersonName object to be formatted values from the input record.
+To format a name, the fields in a namePattern are replaced with fields fetched from the PersonName Data Interface.
 The personName element can contain multiple namePattern elements.
-We choose one based on the fields in the input PersonName object that are populated: The namePattern that has the most populated fields wins; if more than one have the same number of populated fields, the one with the least unpopulated fields wins.
+Choose one based on the fields in the input PersonName object that are populated:
+1. Find the set of patterns with the most populated fields.
+2. If there is just one element in that set, use it.
+2. Otherwise, among that set, find the set of patterns with the fewest unpopulated fields.
+3. If there is just one element in that set, use it.
+4. Otherwise, take the pattern that is alphabetically least.
+(This step should rarely happen, and is only for producing a determinant result.)

 For example:

 1. Pattern A has 12 fields total, pattern B has 10 fields total, and pattern C has 8 fields total.
 2. Both patterns A and B can be populated with 7 fields from the input PersonName object, pattern C can be populated with only 3 fields from the input PersonName object.